 Renee has lived in Granite Bay with her husband Steve for over 20 years.
 They have four children who all attended the Eureka Union School District from Kindergarten through 8th grade.
 They currently attend Granite Bay High School.

-Andy resides in Granite Bay with his wife Rachel and their two children, Eddie (Oakhills Coyote) and Jack.
-Prior to arriving in the area, Andy joined the United States Marine Corps at the age of 17 and spent four years serving our country as an infantryman.
-Upon earning an Honorable Discharge, Andy worked his way through college on the GI Bill.
+Andy resides in Granite Bay with his wife Rachel and their two children, Eddie and Jack.
+Prior to being elected to the Eureka School Board in 2010, Andy joined the United States Marine Corps at the age of 17 and spent four years serving our country as an infantryman.
+Upon earning an Honorable Discharge, he worked his way through college on the GI Bill, obtaining both a bachelor’s and master’s degree.
 He then created and implemented a program funded by the Workforce Investment Act to provide homeless veterans living wage jobs.
 Andy also spent time as an educator, teaching high school students the basics of our Government and Economic system.
-He continues to serve the community as the Senior Vice President of Resource Development for the United Way, where he is responsible for raising over 12 million dollars to support local nonprofit agencies.
+He has made his mark in the world of philanthropy, having raised over 50 million dollars to support causes both locally and across the globe.
+Currently, he is the CEO of a Sacramento based business doing business throughout the west.
 Andy is focused on preserving our low class sizes, preparing our students to compete in a global economy, fully utilizing our available financial resources, and respecting the community by being fiscally prudent and maintaining the highest level of transparency.